Let me start by saying that I’m a real foodie by heart. I have a culinary degree, so I love both being in the kitchen and eating!

 - You may feel tired when you first start doing intermittent fasting.
 Give your body a couple of weeks to adjust.

 - Add more potassium-rich foods in your diet.
 You can do this by eating more cruciferous and leafy greens!
-We flush out potassium faster when we fast, which may lead to keto flu or discomforts because of withdrawal from carbs.
+We flush out potassium faster when we fast, leading to keto flu or discomfort because of withdrawal from carbs.

 Intermittent Fasting and Ketogenic Diet Are the Perfect Combo!

 Doing intermittent fasting with the keto-green diet makes us reach ketosis quicker.
 Ketosis is a state when the body relies on fats for fuel or energy.
 This is the secret why you don’t get hungry even if you don’t eat for hours!

 - Alkaline foods such as artichokes, asparagus, broccoli, cauliflower and other similar veggies.

 - Fruits such as avocado, berries, apples and apricots.

 - Healthy proteins such as grass-fed meat and wild-caught fish.